Comply with good manufacturing practice (GMP) and good distribution practice (GDP), and prepare for an inspection.

 After the inspection closing meeting, you will receive a post inspection letter confirming any deficiencies found.

 You must respond to the inspector by email to confirm the proposed corrective actions and dates for when these actions will be completed.
 The inspector will review your response.
 If they accept it, you will receive a GMP or GDP certificate with your inspection report.
+An unacceptable response may lead to compliance escalation if further requests for information are unsatisfactory.

 If you’re being inspected for GMP you should complete an interim assessment if there are changes to your site following your first inspection.